IELTS Stands for “International English Language Testing System”

 It is a test of English Language proficiency.
-It is jointly managed by university of Cambridge ESOL Examinations, the British Council and IDP Education Australia.
+It is jointly managed by the University of Cambridge ESOL Examinations, the British Council and IDP Education Australia.

 The Academic Version is intended for those who want to enroll in universities and other institutions of higher education and for professionals such as medical professionals and nurses who want to study or practice.